janjiralakirankumar/TerraformEssentials/README.md

 ### Terraform Labs Pre-requisites
 1. Basic understanding of Linux Commands.
 2. Basic knowledge of a Cloud platform such as AWS.
-3. Good to have AWS-Free Tier Account for Practice.
+3. Good to have an AWS-Free Tier Account for Practice.
 ## Table Of Contents
 * [Lab-1: Creating an EC2 Instance in AWS and Installing Terraform](https://github.com/janjiralakirankumar/TerraformEssentials#lab-1-creating-an-ec2-instance-in-aws-and-installing-terraform)
 * [Lab-2: AWS EC2 instance creation using Terraform Variables](https://github.com/janjiralakirankumar/TerraformEssentials#lab-2-aws-ec2-instance-creation-using-terraform-variables)